kdewilde/scdl/README.md

 This script is able to download music from SoundCloud and set id3tag to the downloaded music.
 Compatible with Windows, OS X, Linux.

+## Changes from main repo

+Removed the logic that adds the album tag.
+This was giving problems where VLC and other media players would show the same album for all songs from the same artist

 ## System requirements